-- 1. If the stabiliser system is manually controlled, push button and the User Interface to activate remote control. - 2.
-If using remote control, push button (1) on the controller to change the menu into crane operation.
+1. If the stabiliser system is manually controlled, push button activate remote control.

+2. If using remote control, push button (1) on the controller to change the menu into crane operation.

 As soon as you have selected remote control operation, it is no longer possible to operate the main control valve levers.